 All items are hand made in small town Atlantic Canada using durable and often self-enclosed seam finishes.
-JG logged 1000s of hours learning historic garment construction for theatre production and applies these hard-earned skills directly.
+JG studied historic garment construction for theatre production and applies these hard-earned skills into each item.

-Fabrics are always natural fibres and often GOTS and OEKO-TEX Standard 100 certified when applicable.
-The textile industry is a maze worth critically navigating.
+Fabric used is always comprised of natural fibres and is often GOTS and OEKO-TEX Standard 100 certified when possible.

-Plant dyeing is a fasnicating craft so sometimes JG's fabrics are dyed in her backyard using imported dyestuffs, seasonal ditch weeds, and compost.
+Plant dyeing is a fascinating craft so sometimes textiles are dyed in her in studio using imported dyestuffs, seasonal ditch weeds, and compost.
 These hand-dyed options are limited in quantity and yield some amazing variety.

-JG hopes you'll be able to pass these wares onto your kids, or nieces, friends etc. But really, these garments should be for lifetimes.
+JG hopes you'll be able to pass these clothes onto your friends, family, strangers etc. These garments should be for lifetimes.

 All items are hand made by Jeska in her studio in Sackville, New Brunswick, Canada.
 She is hoping to eventually hire on other skilled seamstresses.

-If you like a particular fabric on the site but don't see it available to order for the garment you'd like, send an email - JG may be able to whip you up one if the fabric works structurally with the garment's design.
+If you like a particular fabric on the site but don't see it available to order for the garment you'd like, send an email.

 Sizing info can be found on individual item pages.

 Garments are hand drafted and graded in studio.
 JG aims to produce clothes that can fit everybody.
-If you do not see yourself covered, please email firstname.lastname@example.org as a specific size may still be under development.
+If your size falls below or above the size range, an additional custom size can be drafted, free of charge.

 Specific care instructions can be found on individual item pages.

 Did you know that about 80% of a garment's energy consumption occurs in consumer end-use due to washing and drying?
 Washing cold and line drying significantly lowers a garment's energy use.
-Start washing your clothes a lot less too!
+Start washing your clothes a lot less!